nthonybruno/nthonybruno/README.md

 ### Hey, I'm Anthony 👋

 - 📫 Let's [connect](https://www.linkedin.com/in/anthonybrunonj)
-- I'm currently working with APIs, Web Scraping, DigitialOCean Twilio, on my new project [FunEmployed](https://www.funemployed.net)
+- I'm currently working with APIs, Web Scraping, User Management, Full Stack Development, DigitialOCean, Twilio and more on my new project [FunEmployed](https://www.funemployed.net)
 <!--
 **nthonybruno/nthonybruno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.